jorishr/snowfall-js/README.md

 npm install snowfall-js-plugin
 ```

-**Note**: If you only want the snowfall.js file without the bells and whistles, download the file snowfall.js from the original [snowfall.js repo](https://github.com/Andrey-1988-dev/snowfall-js) and include it in your HTML page manually.
+**Note**: If you only want the snowfall.js file without the bells and whistles that this plugin package provides, download the file snowfall.js from the original [snowfall.js repo](https://github.com/Andrey-1988-dev/snowfall-js) and include it in your project manually.

 ### How to add the plugin to your website project